gear-foundation/gear-wiki/docs/get-started/getting-started-in-5-minutes.md

 ## 3. Deploy your Smart Contract to the TestNet

-GEAR provides a demo environment that emulates the real Gear decentralized network, available in [idea.gear-tech.io](https://idea.gear-tech.io).
+Gear provides a demo environment that emulates the real Gear decentralized network, available in [idea.gear-tech.io](https://idea.gear-tech.io).

 ### 1. Create account